locationtech/udig-platform/docs/user/en/Web Map Server Style Pages.rst

 Web Map Server Style Pages
 ##########################

 Web Map Servers allow a little bit of control over how content is drawn.
-The `Style Editor dialog <Style%20Editor%20dialog.html>`_ makes use of the following pages when working with a WMS Layer.
+The :doc:`Style Editor dialog` makes use of the following pages when working with a WMS Layer.

-* :doc:`Simple`
+* `Simple`_

-* :doc:`WMS Named Style`
+* `WMS Named Style`_

 The pages displayed depend on the configuration of the web map service you are using.